UPDATED May 2026

 The client meets up.

-Having an online portfolio is essential to your potential clients.
-Show images that you feel show your personality and style.
-Upon meeting clients via Zoom, we spend much of the time chatting and getting to know each other.
-It’s a low-key meeting.
-If a client is meeting you, there’s a good chance you are already in their top three.
-If you prefer to meet in person, meet at a favorite coffee shop.
-You’ll be more comfortable meeting in a spot you already know.
+An online portfolio is important for attracting potential clients.
+Share images that show your personality and style.
+When I meet clients on Zoom, we usually spend most of the time chatting and getting to know each other.
+The meeting is relaxed and informal.
+If a client wants to meet you, you’re probably already one of their top choices.
+If you’d rather meet in person, choose a favorite coffee shop.
+Meeting somewhere familiar can help you feel more at ease.

-I find discussing pricing is secondary.
-Much of the process is the bride or couple deciding if you’re the right fit and if she can imagine you hanging out with her all day.
-I discuss my philosophy and a little about the day, but I want to ensure we’re a good match for each other.
-I will also spell out that I have to shoot their day in a way that makes me feel most comfortable and tell their story unobtrusively.
+In my experience, talking about pricing comes later.
+Most of the time, the bride or couple is deciding if you’re the right fit and if they can picture you spending the whole day with them.
+I share my approach and a little about how I work, but I focus on making sure we’re a good match.
+I also explain that I need to photograph their day in a way that feels natural to me and lets me tell their story without being intrusive.

 Equipment